Chronos778/LifeTrack/README.md

 - **Statistics Dashboard**: Visual display of health metrics and activity
 - **Multi-Model Fallback**: Automatically tries Mistral-7B-Instruct → Llama-3.2-3B-Instruct → Zephyr-7B-Beta

+#### AI Chatbot Assistant
+- **Natural Language Queries**: Ask questions about your health in conversational format
+- **Context-Aware Responses**: Answers based on your actual medical data
+- **Medical Data Integration**: References diagnoses, treatments, medications, and appointments
+- **Smart Suggestions**: Pre-built questions to get started quickly
+- **Real-time Interaction**: Live typing indicators and smooth chat experience
+- **Privacy-Focused**: Only accesses your personal medical records

+**Example Questions:**
+- "What are my recent diagnoses?"
+- "Show me my current medications"
+- "When is my next follow-up appointment?"
+- "Who are my healthcare providers?"
+- "What conditions have I been treated for?"

 #### Voice-to-Text Features
 - **Voice-to-Record**: Speak naturally about your health - AI extracts doctor, diagnosis, date, medication, and dosage
 - **Voice-to-Doctor**: Add new doctors by speaking their name, specialization, contact info